aliparlakci/bulk-downloader-for-reddit/README.md

 # 📥 Bulk Downloader for Reddit

 Downloads reddit posts.
 Made by [u/aliparlakci](https://reddit.com/u/aliparlakci)

+Please give feedback *(errors, feature requests, etc.)* on the [Issues](https://github.com/aliparlakci/bulk-downloader-for-reddit/issues) page.
+I will try to resolve them ASAP.

 ## [Download the latest release here](https://github.com/aliparlakci/bulk-downloader-for-reddit/releases/latest)

+## 🚀 How to use
+If you run **Windows**, after you extract the zip file, double-click on the *bulk-downloader-for-reddit.exe*.
+The program will guide you through.
+Also, take a look at the [Setting up the program](#🔨-setting-up-the-program) section. **However**, Bulk Dowloader for Reddit has a plenty of features which can only be activated via command line arguments.
+See [Options](#⚙-Options) for it.

+If you run **Linux**, there is a binary of the program which can be used through the Terminal.
+The program should still guide you through if you don't pass any arguments but you can also use [Options](#⚙-Options).

+Unfortunately, there is no binary for **MacOS**.
+If you are a MacOS user, you must use the program from the source code.
+See the [Interpret from source code](docs/INTERPRET_FROM_SOURCE.md) page.

+OR, regardless of your operating system, you can fire up the program from the **source code**.
+See the [Interpret from source code](docs/INTERPRET_FROM_SOURCE.md) page.

 ## 🔨 Setting up the program
 ### 🖼 IMGUR API